nrk19/dns-sistema.sol/README.md

 #### FORWARD ZONE (/var/lib/bind/sistema.sol.dns) ####

 As we indicated in the file `named.conf.local`, we will store the zone config file at `/var/lib/bind/sistema.sol.dns`.
 We can use the file `/etc/bind/db.empty` as a template.
-To comply with the objetives, the file should look like this:
+To accomplish the tasks' objetives, the file should look like this:

 ```conf
 ;